-We give all of our patients a drawing or handout with our Leaner Living dietary pyramid which encourages increased vegetables (including legumes), lean sources of protein, fruit (but never juice!), a variety of natural fats from WHOLE (avoid adding pure fat, maybe with the exception of some olive oil) sources with proven metabolic health benefits (fish, nuts, olives/avocados, some dairy fat, and even some from dark cocoa and coconut), and roots/tubers or some truly whole grains (like oatmeal and other high fiber sources) depending on the patient’s glucose tolerance.
-Often the number one step for many patients is to simply cut out soda, which can be replaced by diet versions initially.
+We give all of our patients a description, drawing or handout with our Leaner Living dietary pyramid which encourages increased vegetables (including legumes), lean sources of protein, fruit (but never juice!), a variety of natural fats from WHOLE (avoid adding pure fat, maybe with the exception of some olive oil) sources with proven metabolic health benefits (fish, nuts, olives/avocados, some dairy fat, and even some from dark cocoa and coconut), and roots/tubers or some truly whole grains (like oatmeal and other high fiber sources) depending on the patient’s glucose tolerance.
+Often the number one step for many patients is to simply cut out sugary soda/juice, which can be replaced by diet versions initially.
 You must also allow yourself treats, otherwise going on a “diet” can be too restrictive and will back-fire.
-We don’t focus on caloric load initially, as exchanging empty calorie foods for higher fiber or nutrient dense foods will automatically improve energy balance likely helping with fat loss and can be more specifically addressed on a personalized basis.
-Overall our dietary recommendations were developed from all the evidence for benefits of plant-based diets, low carb or low glycemic-load diets, and especially Mediterranean-style diets.
+We don’t focus on caloric load initially, as exchanging empty calorie processed foods for higher fiber or nutrient-dense whole foods will automatically improve energy balance likely helping with fat loss and can be more specifically addressed on a personalized basis.

 After assessing every patient’s current activity level, we start trying to add in a daily routine of exercise and increasing what is known as “non-exercise activity thermogenesis” or NEAT.
 NEAT is just all the activity performed throughout the day which includes standing, walking, using the stairs, cleaning, gardening, and many other aspects of daily life.
 Stay active!
 We encourage starting low/slow with daily walks, perhaps pre or post meal walks, and hopefully building up into some higher intensity aerobic exercise.
 We are strong believers that resistance training is as or more important the aerobic exercise and if performed correctly can actually be aerobic.
 I spend much time trying to convince patients of all ages and sex that the benefits of resistance training are well worth putting in the effort, and it really does not need to be more than simple exercises.
 Check out our exercise section for more advice and details on specifics and stay tuned for more detailed explanations and advice.